 Residents will find that the village is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Dunning is worth considering.

-Dunning is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Dunning does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Dunning with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.07% of adults in Dunning have a bachelor's degree or advanced degree.
+The citizens of Dunning are slightly less educated than the national average of 21.84% for the average city or town: 16.07% of adults in Dunning have a bachelor's degree or advanced degree

 The per capita income in Dunning in 2022 was $23,091, which is low income relative to Nebraska and the nation.
 This equates to an annual income of $92,364 for a family of four.